 City-dweller areas in Melbourne

-Docklands is a very new suburb comprised of architecturally stunning apartment buildings that tend to be relatively expensive to rent or buy.
+Docklands is a relatively new suburb comprised of architecturally stunning apartment buildings which tend to be relatively expensive to rent or buy.
 This is primarily a suburb for young professional singles and couples; largely catering to the high-flying business types who work late in the Central Business District and need a home close by, complete with a gym and all mod cons on site.
 The area is within walking distance or a short tram trip to anywhere in the city centre and makes up for its slightly soulless steel-and-concrete style with some sensational water views and optimum convenience.

 Family-friendly areas in Melbourne

-About 5 miles (8km) from the city centre, Coburg is a suburb with a lot to offer.
+Coburg is a suburb with a lot to offer.
 Once upon a time, Coburg was shunned for being an industrial area, but now only light industry remains and it has become a popular suburb for professionals and families.
 Coburg boasts an impressive array of architecture, from Victorian and Edwardian houses through to trendy apartments, but the area is best known for its friendly multicultural vibe and collection of excellent Middle Eastern and European shops and restaurants.
 Housing and rental prices are affordable compared with many other suburbs this close to the city.

 Beachside living in Melbourne

-On any sunny summer’s evening in Williamstown it feels like everyone’s on holiday; the beachside park fills with locals and nearby residents, all out to make the most of the long days.
+On any sunny summer’s evening in Williamstown it feels like everyone’s on holiday.
+The beachside park fills with locals and nearby residents, all out to make the most of the long days.
 This seaside suburb is just 20 to 30 minutes southwest of the city by train, but it feels like the urban sprawl has been left far behind.

 Historic buildings and impressive old homes add to the ‘country town’ feel of Williamstown and also add to the housing costs, which are quite a bit higher than the average western suburbs home.
 The suburb has a great family atmosphere, but the cute cafés and eateries also make it a popular area with young professionals who want to live somewhere a bit removed from the city hubbub.